 A recent study published in Stanford’s Proceedings of the National Academy of Sciences, confirmed that more heterosexual couples are now meeting online as supposed to the old-fashioned way - through friends, family or co-workers.

-But Litaletu, a journalist living in Joburg, met her boyfriend IRL.
+But Litaletu, a journalist living in Joburg, met her boyfriend IRL before coronavirus.